idugalic/digital-restaurant/README.md

      * [Infrastructure and Platform (As A Service)](#infrastructure-and-platform-as-a-service)
   * [References and further reading](#references-and-further-reading)

-## Domain
+## Domain layer

-*This layer contains information about the domain.
+This layer contains information about the domain.
 This is the heart of the business software.
 The state of business objects is held here.
-Persistence of the business objects and possibly their state is delegated to the infrastructure layer*
+Persistence of the business objects and possibly their state is delegated to the infrastructure layer

 Business capabilities of 'Digital Restaurant' include:
 - [Courier component](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs/drestaurant-courier)